A picturesque patchwork of fields and flowers with a famous lake nearby

 As many as 1.2 million people visit Biei every year.
 Many come to see the Blue Pond, while others seek out the spectacular swathes of flowers found in colorfully named places like Patchwork Road, Panorama Road, Shikisai Hill, and Zerubu Hill.

 Vast fields of lavender, sunflowers, poppies, cosmos, and purple salvia are arranged in a beautiful patchwork.
 You can stroll through these flower gardens in some locations with the permission of the farmers.

 Get some wheels to cover more ground

 By taking a sightseeing taxi or renting a bicycle, you can visit many of the area's special spots, such as the flower fields and stands of trees used in promotional media.
-These trees even have names such as the Ken and Mary Tree, Seven Stars Tree, and Parents and Child Tree, and draw plenty of tourists who want to see them in real life.
+These trees even have names such as the Ken and Mary Tree, Seven Stars Tree, and Parent and Child Trees, and draw plenty of tourists who want to see them in real life.

 For photography fans